-Your weekend guide to Fort Wayne with kids
+Your weekend guide to Fort Wayne, Indiana with kids

 New York, Chicago, Nashville- these cities come to mind when thinking of a long weekend with which to take the kids along.
 Fort Wayne?
 Well, it wasn’t on my radar and most likely hasn’t made its way to yours.
 However, for the Midwest traveler, it’s definitely worth the trip!
 Not only is Fort Wayne close-to-home, but it’s very clean and manageable for young ones.
-Here’s how to spend 48 hours in family-friendly Fort Wayne:
+Here’s my guide of things to do in Fort Wayne, Indiana – How to spend 48 hours in Fort Wayne.

 Arrive and check in to your centrally located hotel, The Hilton at the Grand Wayne Convention Center.
 The rooms aren’t the most spacious, but you won’t be in the room much (trust me).

-It’s going to be a jam-packed day in Fort Wayne, so you’ll want to start early.
+It’s going to be a jam-packed day in Fort Wayne with kids, so you’ll want to start early.

 With bellies full, head to the Fort Wayne Children’s Zoo.
 In 2015, this Fort Wayne gem was voted 7th best zoo in the US and the 20th best zoo in the WORLD by TripAdvisor.
 It’s easy to see why the zoo is so popular with families. ?It is clean, organized, and offers FREE parking.
 From petting a stingray to feeding a giraffe, there are many optional experiences to make this zoo an interactive animal encounter.